nic-dgl104-winter-2024/rrj-mijuanmontalvo/CONTRIBUTING.md

 Capitalization error: The please in the statement should start in capital letter 'P'.

 I would like to review this issue and search a possible solution.

+When I was reviewing the repository documentation to try to resolve issue #4794, I tried to access the link [Installation guides](https://docs.ushahidi.com/platform-developer-documentation/development-and-code/setup_alternatives) which is located in the REASDME.md file, however this link takes me to a page that has a message that it could not be found the page